sergey-miryanov/linden-startapp/README.md

 linden-startapp
 ===============

-Android xtension for OpenFL for StartApp
+Android extension for OpenFL for StartApp